 EOG has a market cap of $39 billion and revenue of $10.3 billion.
 EOG operated at a loss of $3.8 billion during the past year.
-The EOG stock price was up over 30% during the past year.
+The EOG stock price was up about 30% during the past year.

 EOG has the dubious honor of being a former subsidiary of the disgraced Enron Corporation.
-But don't let that association bother you.
+But don't let that association bother you!
 EOG is a well-thought-of company with no hint of scandal.
-Their work at Bakken has been excellent.
+Their work at Bakken has been super!

 EGO's activities are not limited to the Bakken Formation.
 They are extremely strong in the Eagle Ford Shale Formation (600,000 acres) and have good positions in the Haynesville Shale, the Permian Basin, and other oil and natural gas plays.

 Statoil (STO), the large Norwegian oil company with huge interests in the North Sea, has jumped into the Bakken oil strike with both feet.
 In 2011, Statoil acquired Brigham Exploration (BEXP), a very successful oil company and a pioneer of the Bakken play

-The STO stock price was essentially unchanged (but volatile) during the past year.
+The STO stock price was up about 25% during the past year.

 Northern is another small, hot oil company working the Bakken Formation.
 It has over 150,000 acres under lease and a heavy drilling program in progress.